All content within this page has been reviewed and endorsed by

 Dr David Nunns, Consultant Gynaecologist

 What is ‘normal’ when it comes to discharge can vary a lot from woman to woman, and getting to know your body and your ‘normal’ is the best way to spot if anything is wrong.
 Most of the time your discharge will change a little throughout the month in colour and consistency, and that is completely fine.
+And what does yellow discharge mean?
 Some people may naturally have a creamy yellow discharge, for others it may be clear or white, but become more yellowish when exposed to the air.
-Again, completely normal.
+Again, it’s means is yellow discharge normal.
 Knowing what your discharge looks like in a typical month, is the best way to know if there are any problems, so have a check when you are wiping after going to the toilet.
 Alternatively wearing Always liners allows you to clearly see the colour of your discharge on a white background.
 It is also a good way to stop any discharge from leaving any embarrassing or annoying stains.

 However, there is one colour of discharge that can be a bit disconcerting, as it can be both normal and abnormal: yellow discharge.
 Why do we get it, what causes yellow discharge, and is it healthy?
 Well, depending on the cause, it might be your body’s way of telling you something is up – or it might be perfectly fine.